-The range in where outsourcing is used is huge with it being used in functions from IT and payroll to content and social media management, showing that no matter the function it’s almost guaranteed that it can be outsourced.
+A wide range of companies use outsourcing for a wide range of tasks, for example, from IT and payroll to content and social media management.
+This shows that no matter what the function, it’s almost guaranteed that it can be outsourced.

-Small Biz Daily explains in one of its articles how historically outsourcing was considered only affordable to large businesses.
-Nowadays, it’s accessible to SMEs and big businesses alike as a way to utilise the skills of experts in the industry whilst being a significant cost-saving method.
+Small Biz Daily explains in one of its articles how historically, outsourcing was only considered affordable for large businesses.
+Nowadays, it’s accessible to SMEs and big businesses alike as a way to utilise the skills of experts in the industry, whilst also being a significant cost-saving method.

-Understandably, outsourcing can be a daunting prospect to trust an external agency to share the same vision of your brand and work just as hard.
+Understandably, outsourcing can be a daunting prospect; trusting an external agency to share the same vision of your brand, and to work just as hard.
 Taking the time to research the reputation of potential outsourcing partners is worthwhile and the rewards you can reap are well worth the effort.

 So, what are the benefits of outsourcing?

-Outsourcing is great as it is completely flexible to your business needs, when and where you need it.
-Unlike hiring inhouse, outsourcing can be used solely when needed.
+Outsourcing is great as it is completely flexible to your business needs, whenever and wherever you need it.
+Unlike hiring in-house, outsourcing can be used solely when needed.
 This flexibility means that businesses can benefit from immediate support without a big commitment.

-As a Forbes article on continuity and risk management highlights, it’s essential to ensure interruptions to your business do not lead to a negative effect on staff or profits.
-An easy way to avert a crisis is to identify an outsourcing partner to assist when needed.
+As a Forbes article on continuity and risk management highlights, it’s essential to ensure that interruptions to your business do not have a negative effect on staff or profits.
+An easy way to avert a crisis is to identify an outsourcing partner who can assist when needed.

-It may be unnecessary for a small business to employ a member of staff to monitor IT issues that for the majority of the year run smoothly.
+It is unnecessary for a small business to employ a member of staff to monitor IT issues which, for the majority of the year, run smoothly.

 However, outsourcing to an IT expert to help when your systems go down could save countless hours, frustration, and lost productivity trying to rectify the problem.

-You can see how businesses benefit from outsourcing a function of its business by reading the article ‘how a telephone answering service can get you leads 24/7‘ where it breaks down how you can still capture your calls while focusing on your businesses bigger picture.
+You can further see how a businesses could benefit from outsourcing one of its functions by reading the article ‘how a telephone answering service can get you leads 24/7‘, which breaks down how to always capture calls whilst also focusing on your business’ bigger picture.